Travel guide

 Photo: Ingo Joseph · Pexels

-Table of indicative prices by destination
+Table of estimated prices by destination

-These ranges are indicative and vary by season and provider, but they serve to give you an idea of what "cheap" means in each area.
+These ranges are indicative and vary by season and provider, but they serve to give you an idea of what is "cheap" in each area.
 The same GB doesn't cost the same in Europe as in a country with fewer operators.

 Tricks to pay even less

-Beyond choosing the right plan, there are habits that reduce your data bill without you noticing the difference during your trip.
+Beyond choosing the right plan, there are habits that reduce your data bill without you noticing the difference on your trip.
 The idea is not to suffer without internet, but to spend GBs where they really matter.

-• Use hotel WiFi for photo backups, app updates, and long video calls; save your eSIM for when you're out and about.
+• Use hotel Wi-Fi for photo backups, app updates, and long video calls; save your eSIM for when you're out and about.

 Mistakes that make you overpay

 If you buy online in advance, compare by euro/GB, and activate upon arrival, eSIM is by far the cheapest way to have data abroad.
-We explain the step-by-step purchase process, without surprises, in how to buy an eSIM online.

 Frequently asked questions